How to Make Money Flipping Websites on Flippa & Empire Flippers

 Content Management System

 We typically like dealing with websites that utilize WordPress.
 This is because Wordpress enables us to implement quick changes via the usage of plugins.
-If a website is custom made or is made on a limited platform like WIX, it takes much longer or is impossible to make changes and therefore makes the site harder to flip.
+If a website is custom made or is made on a limited platform like WIX, it is much more difficult or sometimes even impossible to make certain changes to.
+This therefore makes the site harder to flip.

 Has a Reputable Seller